cjdavis417/Brunch-Louisville/README.md

     * **Flexbox**

         In index.html, there are 3 tables that format the business hours and brunch special.  each is within a container and shift around nicely with screen sizes.
+This feature is within the location buttons for each of the restaurants.
+        * The parent container is .wrapper
+        * The 3 child containers are .hours

     * **Javascript**